sithmel/sistema/README.md

 # Sistema

 Sistema is a lightweight dependency injection library for node.js.
-It makes possible to write fast, testable and reliable applications (check these claims at the bottom).
+It makes possible to write fast, testable, observable and reliable applications (check these claims at the bottom!).

 ## Dependency